avillalain/terraform-gcp-base-networking/README.md

         bundle install --binstubs

-Install and configured your [gcloud-sdk](https://cloud.google.com/sdk/gcloud/).
-Create a google project, and stored the project id in an environmental variable called `GOOGLE_PROJECT_ID`.
-You must also have a Service account with the following roles:
+Install and configure your [gcloud-sdk](https://cloud.google.com/sdk/gcloud/).
+Create a google project, and store the `project id` in an environmental variable called `GOOGLE_PROJECT_ID`.
+You must also have a `Service` account with the following roles:
-- Compute Network Admin
+- `Compute Network Admin`

-After that, configure a service account with the roles documented above and export the JSON key.
+After that, configure the service account with the roles documented above and export the JSON key.
 Create an enviromentable variable called `GOOGLE_APPLICATION_CREDENTIALS` and store the path location pointing to the JSON key.

 Once that is done, execute the following command to run the test: